NCAR/HPC-Docs/docs/pbs/job-scripts/index.md

         ---

-        The  first line denotes the interpreter to be used for the script.
+        The  first line denotes the interpreter to be used for the script:
         ```python
         #!/glade/u/apps/opt/conda/envs/npl/bin/python
         ```
-        indicates this is a `python` script (and, specifically, the NCAR NPL instance), and that the `python` interpreter will be used to parse its contents.
+        indicates this is a `python` script (and, specifically, the NCAR NPL instance).

 **Focusing on the `bash` example for discussion**, the remainder of the script contains two main sections: